RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 Remember early on when I said half the books had their barcodes covered with price stickers?
 This troublesome obstacle has proven to be my savior.

-So, this is where it stands: I can’t exactly declare this a dead source.
-I still go there, and still make money.
+So, this is where it stands with this book source: I can’t exactly declare this a dead source.
+I still go there, and still make money from the books with stickers over the barcode.
 It’s sharp decrease from it’s glory days, and I’m only getting the couple’s crumbs.
 It might be down, but it’s not out.

 That may be the parting lesson here: No matter how thorough your Amazon seller competition is, they’re never that thorough.
 They always have blind spots.
 Learn to spot them, and you’ll still come out victorious…

 Peter (“The Hemingway of FBA”) – I LOVE this post, this applies to how to deal with competition (current Amazon sellers’ #1 concern) in so many ways.
 Bravo.
 Also, I can’t wait for the ‘Big Things in the works’ you have coming up.